tiansiyuan/kubeflow-docs/docs/user-guide/spark.rst

 In this example, we will create a service account called ``spark-sa`` to run the ML pipeline with Spark job.

 First create the YAML file for the service account.
+In your VM, create following YAML file:

 .. code-block:: yaml